-&lt;sup>8 Hereafter referred to as Erasmus+ Youth in Action (E+/YiA)
+8 Hereafter referred to as Erasmus+ Youth in Action (E+/YiA)

-&lt;sup>9 Furthermore, a number of other specific objectives of E+/YiA can also be linked to active citizenship and participation in civil society and democratic life, e.g. fostering solidarity, respect for cultural diversity, inclusion of young people with fewer opportunities or special needs as well as working against discrimination, intolerance, racism and xenophobia.
+9 Furthermore, a number of other specific objectives of É+/YiA can also be linked to active citizenship and participation in civil society and democratic life, e.g. fostering solidarity, respect for cultural diversity, inclusion of young people with fewer opportunities or special needs as well as working against discrimination, intolerance, racism and xenophobia.
 Indirectly, such links can also be found for objectives related to capacity building, quality development and European cooperation in the youth field as well as for objectives related to education and work.
-Erasmus+ Programme Guide, Version 2 (2019): 15/01/2019 well as the next generation of EU youth programmes starting in 2021 are considered to be important vehicles to implement the EU Youth Strategy.
+10 Erasmus+ Programme Guide, Version 2 (2019): 15/01/2019 well as the next generation of the EU youth programmes starting in 2021 are considered to be important instruments to implement the EU Youth Strategy.

-&lt;sup>11 In particular in the framework of youth exchanges, European voluntary service projects, structured dialogue projects (only projects funded in a decentralised way by National Agencies) and youth worker mobility projects.
+11 In particular in the framework of youth exchanges, European voluntary service projects, structured dialogue projects (only projects funded in a decentralised way by National Agencies) and youth worker mobility projects.

-While the terminology of policies related to participation and active citizenship has not been consistent over the past two decades, with changing terms, often not defined accurately and leaving room for interpretation what they mean, these policies were becoming more elaborate and expanding with respect to content - and they were linked to other policy objectives, such as the inclusion of young people with fewer opportunities, solidarity etc.
+While the terminology of policies related to participation and active citizenship has not been consistent over the past two decades, with changing terms, often not defined accurately and leaving room for various interpretations, these policies were becoming more elaborate and expanding with respect to content - and they were linked to other policy objectives, such as the inclusion of young people with fewer opportunities, solidarity etc.